vacp2p/research/noise-research/secure-transfer.md

 ```
 the `ctsInbound` and `ctsOutbound` secrets can be used to iteratively generate the `{random-message-id}` field of content topics for inbound and outbound messages, respectively.

 The derivation of `{random-message-id}` should be deterministic only for communicating devices and independent from message content, otherwise lost messages will prevent computing the next content topic.
-A possible approach consists of computing the `n`-th `{random-message-id}` as `H( ctsInbound || n)`, where `n` is serialized as `uint64`.
+A possible approach consists in computing the `n`-th `{random-message-id}` as `H( ctsInbound || n)`, where `n` is serialized as `uint64`.

-In this way, sender and recipient device can keep updated a buffer of `random-message-id` to sieve from their subscription to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/*` (i.e., the next 50 not yet seen), and become then able to further identify if one or more messages were eventually lost/not-yet-delivered during the communication.
+In this way, sender's and recipient's devices can keep updated a buffer of `random-message-id` to sieve while listening to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/*` (i.e., the next 50 not yet seen), and become then able to further identify if one or more messages were eventually lost/not-yet-delivered during the communication.

-We note that this approach brings the advantage that devices can efficiently identify messages addressed to them when filtering messages from their subscription to
+This approach brings also the advantage that communicating devices can efficiently identify encrypted messages addressed to them.

-We note that since the `ChaChaPoly` cipher used to encrypt messages supports additional data, an encrypted payload can be further authenticated by passing the `contentTopic` as additional data to the encryption/decryption routine, so that an attacker would be unable to send an authenticated Waku message over a content topic agreed during the pairing phase.
+We note that since the `ChaChaPoly` cipher used to encrypt messages supports *additional data*, an encrypted payload can be further authenticated by passing the `contentTopic` as additional data to the encryption/decryption routine.
+In this way, an attacker would be unable to craft an authenticated Waku message sent to a content topic agreed during the pairing phase.

 # Future work: n-to-1 pairing
 The above protocol pairs a single device `A` with `B`, creating the conditions for a secure transfer.
-However, we would like to efficiently address scenarios (e.g. the [NM](https://rfc.vac.dev/spec/37/#the-nm-session-management-mechanism) session managment mechanism) where a device `B` is paired with multiple devices `A1, A2, ..., An`, which were, in turn, already paired two-by-two.
+However, we would like to efficiently address scenarios (e.g. the [NM](https://rfc.vac.dev/spec/37/#the-nm-session-management-mechanism) session management mechanism) where a device `B` is paired with multiple devices `A1, A2, ..., An`, which were, in turn, already paired two-by-two.
 A naive approach requires `B` to be paired with each of such devices, but exposing/scanning `n` QRs is clearly impractical for a large number of devices.

-As a future work we wish to desing a n-to-1 pairing protocol, where only one out of `n` devices scans the QR exposed by the pairing requester device and the latter can efficiently (in term of exchanged messages) be securely paired to all of them.
+As a future work we wish to design a n-to-1 pairing protocol, where only one out of `n` devices scans the QR exposed by the pairing requester device and the latter can efficiently (in term of exchanged messages) be securely paired to all of them.

 A possible approach requires that all already paired devices share a list of *pairing key bundles*, that device `B` can securely receive from the device it has been paired with and use to complete multiple pairings, in a similarly fashion as X3DH.